 How to lead:

-Identify resources, experts and contacts.
+- Identify resources, experts and contacts.
 Share UM System Broadband Initiative resources and expertise.
-Contact Sam Tennant, UM System Broadband Initiative manager, for support and guidance.
+Contact Alison Copeland, UM System Broadband Initiative manager, for support and guidance.